Fidela-keziah/Akan-weekTwoIp/README.md

 * Nested if the condition is true assign days to the female's name else assign the day to male's name
 * if the birthdate and gender is null then ask user to enter birthdate and select gender
 ## Contact Information
-{ any recommendation or any other issues, please dont hesitate to reach out to me via my email adress : irafidela@gmail.com}
+{ any recommendation or any other issues, please dont hesitate to reach out to me via my email address : irafidela@gmail.com}
 ### License
 * MIT license,Copyright (c) {2021} **{Fidela Keziah}**